dada325/RL-RhapsodyLearner/README.md

 # RL-RhapsodyLearner
-Rhapsody Learner is the framework of Deep Reinforcement learning
+Rhapsody Learner is the library of Deep Reinforcement learning

 This is for my research on the Algorithmic Aspects of Learning in Games, more specifically it is a learner which learn optimal strategies in complex, multi-agent environments where the other agents are also learning and adapting their strategies.